arzamansoori/WordCount/readme.md

 ![WordCount](https://img.shields.io/badge/WORDCOUNT-WEBSITE-%2375CFE0)

-Wordcount website is created with using HTML, CSS(styling yet to be done) and JavaScript.
+Wordcount website is created with using HTML, CSS and JavaScript.

 ## TABLE OF CONTENTS
 #